 - Fellow, American Osteopathic College of Otolaryngology, Ophthalmology, and Head/Neck Surgery

-- Board Examiner, Facial Plastic Surgery Section, American Osteopathic Board of Otolaryngology, Ophthalmology, and Head/Neck Surgery
+- Past National Board Examiner, Facial Plastic Surgery Section, American Osteopathic Board of Otolaryngology, Ophthalmology, and Head/Neck Surgery

-- Member, American Academy of Facial Plastic & Reconstructive Surgery
+- Past Board of Trustees, American Academy of Facial Plastic & Reconstructive Surgery

 - Member, American Osteopathic Association